cpm-128/local-music-scene/README.md

 - <a href="contributors">Contributors</a>
 - <a href="#license">License</a>

 ## Acceptance Criteria for MVP
 _**DRAFT**_
 GIVEN a CMS-style music sharing site . . .

-WHEN I visit the site for the first time
+WHEN I visit the site for the first time<br>
 THEN I am required to choose one of two options in order to access the application:
   - login
   - sign up

-WHEN I choose to sign up
+WHEN I choose to sign up<br>
 THEN I am prompted to create a username and password

-WHEN I click on the sign-up button
+WHEN I click on the sign-up button<br>
 THEN my user credentials are saved and I am logged into the site

-WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password
+WHEN I revisit the site at a later time and choose to sign in<br>
+THEN I am prompted to enter my username and password

-WHEN I visit the application after logging in
+WHEN I visit the application after logging in<br>
 THEN I am presented with a homepage which includes all songs that have been shared to the site and a sticky button to add a new song

-WHEN I get to the bottom of the homepage
+WHEN I get to the bottom of the homepage<br>
 THEN there is a button to take an elevator back to the top of the page

-WHEN I am on the homepage
+WHEN I am on the homepage<br>
 THEN I am presented with existing songs that have been published that include the song title, URL to listen, the artist, and the alubum

-WHEN I am viewing published songs on the homepage
+WHEN I am viewing published songs on the homepage<br>
 THEN they are displayed in order of most recently added

-WHEN I click on the button to add a new song
+WHEN I click on the button to add a new song<br>
 THEN I am prompted to enter a title, URL where the song can be listened to, the artist, and the alubm

-WHEN I click on the button to submit a new song
+WHEN I click on the button to submit a new song<br>
 THEN the song information is saved and I am taken back to an updated dashboard with the new song at the top

-WHEN I click the link to listen to the song
+WHEN I click the link to listen to the song<br>
 THEN it opens in a new browser window

-WHEN I am idle on the site for more than a set time THEN I am prompted to log in again before I can view or publish songs
+WHEN I am idle on the site for more than a set time<br>
+THEN I am prompted to log in again before I can view or publish songs

 ### Features for Iteration 2.0
-_**DRAFT**_
 - Sound storage: upload and play sound files directly from the site
 - Filter by location to keep the application truly local
 - Favorite songs and access a list of these
+- Combine user creation and user login forms

 ## Installation
 - Clone the directly from the GitHub repository to your local machine.